-I swam to Balbriggan (return to testimonials page by clicking here)
+I swam to Balbriggan (return to Press page by clicking here)

 Sean Keenan recounts his charity swin, and the help he received from Joe O'Connor of The White Cottages in Skerries